- Learn about mental illness

 - Full address

-- Psychiatric diagnosis (e.g., schizophrenia, schizoaffective disorder, bipolar disorder)
+- Psychiatric diagnosis (e.g., schizophrenia, schizoaffective disorder, bipolar disorder with psychosis)

 - Age at diagnosis